Practical Help - What to Do When Someone Dies

-Our articles below offer different types of practical help.
+Our articles below offer different types of practical help regarding what to do when someone dies.

 This is our guide to cancelling mail.
 Receiving post for the person who has died can be very difficult.
 Depending on the type of mail, there are a variety of practical measures you can take to deal with the problem.